-Kia Middle East & Africa Bolsters Regional Team With Vice President Appointments
+Kia Middle East & Africa Bolsters Regional Team with Vice President Appointments

-Commenting on Kia's ongoing transformation, SooHang Chang, President, Kia Middle East & Africa, said:“As a sustainable mobility solutions provider, innovation is at the heart of what we do.
+Commenting on Kia’s ongoing transformation, SooHang Chang, President, Kia Middle East & Africa, said: “As a sustainable mobility solutions provider, innovation is at the heart of what we do.
 To drive formidable change across the region and globally, we are employing newer ways for our markets to fully utilise sustainable mobility solutions.
-It is critical forto foster the right people behind this transformation that will shape Kia's position in the wider Middle East & Africa region.
+It is critical for us to foster the right people behind this transformation that will shape Kia’s position in the wider Middle East & Africa region.
 The newly appointed leaders will bring a wealth of experience and expertise to build on this mandate by driving Kia's business growth, amplifying its brand prominence, and prioritising customer engagement.”

 Mr. Yaser Shabsogh, newly appointed VP of Commercial Operations, brings extensive industry and automotive experience to his new role.
 Having previously held the position of Chief Operating Officer (COO) at Kia Middle East & Africa in 2018, Mr. Shabsogh played a pivotal role in driving operational excellence, growth, and impactful change across markets.